 - Phase 2 - Toolkit for innovative Science Teachers

-This phase is dedicated to the creation of a set of operative tools to be used by the science teachers to make effective use of ICT based teaching methods and materials through a fully Digital awareness.
+This phase is dedicated to the creation of a set of operative tools to be used by the science teachers to make effective use of ICT based teaching methods and materials.

 Phase 3 - Testing

-Each of the deliverables produced will be tested with the representatives of the target groups.
-The testing phase allows the collection of relevant feedbacks from the end users in order to further improve the deliverables produced and create results that are fully consistent with their needs and expectations.
+Each of the deliverables produced has been tested with the representatives of the target groups.
+The testing phase allowed the collection of relevant feedbacks from the end users in order to further improve the deliverables produced and create results that are fully consistent with their needs and expectations.

 Phase 4 - Multiplier events

-A number of multiplier events will be organized to disseminate the results reached, the methodology implemented and output produced in the Fiction project.
-The participants in the multiplier events will be teachers, school directors and students.
+A number of multiplier events was organized organized to disseminate the results reached, the methodology implemented and output produced in the Fiction project.
+The participants in the multiplier events were teachers, school directors and students.

 Phase 5 - Training Activity

-A training course involving 9 teachers from the partners' countries will be organized by Sodertorn University in order to: promote the use of the intellectual outputs; provide the end users with the competences to exploit the full potential of ICT tools for science education.
+A training course involving 9 teachers from the partners' countries was organized by Sodertorn University in order to: promote the use of the intellectual outputs; provide the end users with the competences to exploit the full potential of ICT tools for science education.